vorce/playlist_log/README.md

 ## Workflow

 - Sign in to spotify
+- Load playlists from Spotify (only needed the first time or if you make updates to playlists like name, description)
-- Select playlist
+- Choose playlist
-- Show current songs in playlist + show events for the playlist (events are either additions or removals of tracks to the playlist)
+- Overview of current songs in playlist + changes for the playlist (changes are either track additions or removals)
-- Present options to delete and add songs to the playlist, doing this will create new events in the log for that playlist.
+- In the playlist overview you can add and delete tracks to/from the playlist, doing this will create new changes/events.

 ## Storage details